The carbon cycle: How it works and why it’s important

 What is the carbon cycle?

 The carbon cycle describes the constant exchange of carbon across all these different so-called “carbon reservoirs” or "carbon sinks."
 For example, carbon from the atmosphere is absorbed by plants through photosynthesis, where it enters the food chain.
 As plants and animals die, the carbon they were storing gets released back into the atmosphere and the cycle continues.

 Left undisturbed, the carbon cycle will keep the concentrations of carbon dioxide in the atmosphere balanced and global temperatures steady.
 In other words, it allows our planet to remain hospitable for life.
 But when large amounts of CO2 are released into the atmosphere at once, the whole cycle can fall out of balance.

 What’s happening to the carbon cycle?

 Since the industrial revolution, humans have released vast amounts of carbon dioxide into the atmosphere by burning fossil fuels, or carbon that’s been stored for millions of years in reservoirs underground.
 Because of our activities, scientists expect atmospheric CO2 to reach levels 50% higher than the pre-industrial era in 2021.

 As we emit more CO2, the greenhouse effect intensifies and temperatures rise, resulting in a long-term shift in climate and weather patterns, also known as climate change.
 And we’re right in the middle of it, at this very moment.
-Global temperatures have already risen by around 1°C (2°F) since 1880, with two thirds of the warming happening since 1975.
+Global temperatures have already risen by around 1°C (or 2°F) since 1880, with two thirds of the warming happening since 1975.

 What does a warmer climate mean?